auth0/docs/login-widget2.md

 * Having a professional looking login dialog that displays well on any resolution and device.
 * Finding the right icons for popular social providers.
 * Remembering what was the identity provider the user chose the last time.
-* Solving the home realm discovery challenge with enterprise users (i.e.: asking the enterprise user the email, and redirecting to the right enterprise identity provider).
+* Solving the home realm discovery challenge with enteranprise users (i.e.: asking the enterprise user the email, and redirecting to the right enterprise identity provider).
 * Implementing a standard sign in protocol (OpenID Connect / OAuth2 Login)

 ## Including the Login Widget on your page